Agnesyap/banking_churn/README.md

-This project is aim to propose a model for predicting customer churn effectively in banking via data mining approach.
+This project aims to propose a model for predicting customer churn effectively in banking via data mining approach.

 Data mining is a process of discovering patterns and relationships in the data points using certain techniques from multiple disciplines.
 While conducting data mining, a few phases must be involved - problem formulation, data understanding, data pre-processing, data modelling and model evaluation.